HarvardRC/newsdannce/sdannce/dannce/cli.md

 ## Predicting

-To predict using the DANNCE model with default options, run:
+To predict using a DANNCE model, run:

 ```dannce predict dannce dannce_config.yaml```